Jean Gebser

-Jean Gebser (/de/; August 20, 1905 as Hans Karl Hermann Rudolph Gebser – May 14, 1973) was a Swiss philosopher, linguist, and poet who described the structures of human consciousness.
+Jean Gebser (born Hans Karl Hermann Rudolph Gebser, /de/; August 20, 1905 – May 14, 1973) was a Swiss philosopher, linguist, and poet who described the structures of human consciousness.

 Biography

-Gebser was born Hans Karl Hermann Rudolph Gebser in Posen in Imperial Germany (now Poland).
+Gebser was born in Posen in Imperial Germany (later Poland).
 His father was lawyer Frederich Gebser and mother was Margaretha Grundmann.
 He was a cousin of World War I-era chancellor Theobald von Bethmann Hollweg.

 He left Germany in 1929, living for a time in Italy and then in France.
 He then moved to Spain, mastered the Spanish language in a few months and entered the Spanish Civil Service where he rose to become a senior official in the Ministry of Education.